tijnndev/web-monitor-app/README.md

 - View the status of monitored websites.
 - Receive push notifications when a website goes offline.
 - Displays real-time website status.
-- Mobile-friendly design optimized for both Android and iOS platforms.
+- Mobile-friendly design optimized for Android.

 ---